square/square-python-sdk/doc/models/list-workweek-configs-response.md

 # List Workweek Configs Response

 The response to a request for a set of `WorkweekConfig` objects.
-Contains the requested `WorkweekConfig` objects.
-May contain a set of `Error` objects if the request resulted in errors.
+The response contains the requested `WorkweekConfig` objects and might contain a set of `Error` objects if the request resulted in errors.

 ## Structure